luandadantas/jus-crawler-challenge/README.md

 - [x] Previous step + save content from Vultr website in JSON file
 - [x] Previous step + save content from Vultr website in CSV file
 - [x] Create all previous steps for Hostgator website.
+- [ ] Improve/Move Vultr and Hostgator to class objects.

 ## Feedback